-Version Date Summary of revisions in the Dretoool Undeted by Six and numbers Date Summary of revisions in the case of amendments Protocol Updated by [insert name & Signature] 1.0 12/12/2017 Template and list of amendments requested by Sponsor Professor David Werring Professor Peter Rothwell Shahena Butt Ian McGurgan Louise Silver 2.0 21/02/2018 Section: a.7.4 who will hand the information sheets out, who will go through this with the patients. when does the research team get involved, do they do the second approach Section: A8 when will consent be taken, how long between receiving the PIS will the patients be expected to consent Shahena Butt 3.0 15/03/2018 This needs to state how capacity will be assessed by who and how Shahena Butt 4.0 18/04/2018 Section 13.5 of the protocol states that only initials and unique trial number will be stored on the CRF.
+Version numbers Date Summary of revisions in the case of amendments Protocol Updated by [insert name & Signature] 1.0 12/12/2017 Template and list of amendments requested by Sponsor Professor David Werring Professor Peter Rothwell Shahena Butt Ian McGurgan Louise Silver 2.0 21/02/2018 Section: a.7.4 who will hand the information sheets out, who will go through this with the patients. when does the research team get involved, do they do the second approach Section: A8 when will consent be taken, how long between receiving the PIS will the patients be expected to consent Shahena Butt 3.0 15/03/2018 This needs to state how capacity will be assessed by who and how Shahena Butt 4.0 18/04/2018 Section 13.5 of the protocol states that only initials and unique trial number will be stored on the CRF.
 Please consider updating this section so it is consistent with the information in section A11 of the Protocol Shahena Butt 5.0 13/06/2019 Amendments Removing inclusion criteria 4 (no need for a plan for home discharge) Reducing the age limit to 30 and above Displaying posters for patients and doctors in clinics and wards Shahena Butt